a woman drinking from a glass

 To remove chlorine from your drinking water, you have three options:

-3. Filtration (by reverse osmosis or charcoal filters)
+3. Filtration of chlorine in water (by reverse osmosis or charcoal filters)

 We'll go into each method in more detail, but first we'll explain what chlorine is and why it's in Atlanta's water supply.